Q: What kind of faculty development funding is available?

 A. Funding for faculty development activities is available at both the college and university levels.

 - At the university level: Faculty may apply for funds through the Faculty Development Committee and/or the International Travel and Education Committee.
 These funds help to offset the costs associated with scholarly or creative activity, including travel to and participation in conferences and/or creative productions.
 The maximum funding amount per faculty member available at the university level varies per year—historically, it has been approximately $1400.

 Q: Is funding available for larger, more costly faculty development projects?

 Each spring eligible full-time faculty are invited to apply for an Enhanced Teaching and Scholarship (ETS)

 grant administered by the Faculty Development Committee.
 ETS grants are designed to encourage faculty to engage in professional activities that will enhance their growth as teachers and scholars, thereby supporting exceptional student learning.
-These highly competitive grants award funds of up to $10,000 per project proposal (whether for individual or collaborative projects).

 Q: Who is eligible to apply for faculty development funds?